Storm-Standard-Library/Storm-Standard-Library/README.md

 3. Roughly follow the coding style you see in the rest of the project, and **Commit** your changes with clear, concise messages.
 4. Open a **Pull Request**, and if applicable, **link** to relevant issues.

+People that intend to work on the library can be added as members to get permission to create and work on branches from `dev`.

 See **Repository structure** below.
 We welcome feature requests, bug reports or notes about our project in GitHub Issues and Discussions, where most of our coordination is to take place.
 Feel free to socialize and daydream in our [**discord**](https://discord.gg/2GMG4Jt5ds).
 If you have any questions, feel free to ask in GitHub Discussions or in the discord!